Backup Planning in 2023: The Complete Guide with 10 Essential Tips

 When data is lost, you can experience significant financial and reputational loss.
 Damages to your reputation with customers and investors will impact future trade, and you might even have to pay penalties.

-Losing data can cost you a lot of money too.
+Losing data can cost you money, too.
 We now have cloud backups and disaster recovery software that can help us prevent these things from happening, and all you need is a solid backup plan.

-In this article, we’ll learn about mastering backup planning.
-We’ll give you tips on keeping your data safe and ensuring your backup is reliable and easy to implement.
+We will learn about mastering backup planning.
+We will give you tips on keeping your data safe and ensuring your backup is reliable and easy to implement.

 What is Backup Planning?

 Backup planning meaning is the process of creating a strategy to protect your data.
-It involves customer records, financial data, etc., that must be backed up, choosing the correct backup method (full, differential and incremental), and storing the backups safely.
+It involves customer records and financial data.
+Users must back up their data, choose the correct backup method (full, differential, and incremental), and store the backups safely.

 Backup planning involves different things: decision-making, evaluating, costs and risks, frequency, and accessibility.
-These things should be taken into account for backup planning.
+For backup planning, you should take these things into account.

 These are some of the things you need to do during your backup planning:

-- Decide on a recovery procedure, time expectations, will you need new hardware, and how long a restore will take.
+• Decide on a recovery procedure, time expectations, whether you need new hardware, and how long a restore will take.

 The Importance of Data Backups

-Our software has modules for MAC and Windows desktops, and all Windows server modules (bare metal, system state, Exchange server and mail, MS SQL, MySQL, and SharePoint).
+Our software has modules for MAC, Windows desktops, and all Windows server modules (bare metal, system state, Exchange server and mail, MS SQL, MySQL, and SharePoint).
 Our software also has cloud modules to back up M365 (email, OneDrive and SharePoint).

-To create a reliable backup plan, there are a few key rules to follow if you want a solid backup plan that you can rely on.
+Create a reliable backup plan; there are a few essential rules to follow if you want a solid backup plan that you can rely on.

 The 3-2-1 rule is a simple but effective backup strategy.
 It states that you should keep three copies of your data, use two media types to store them, and keep one copy offsite.

 Naturally, the best option is cloud backup.
 It’s most valuable in remote work environments.
-It’s essential for cyber security and data protection because remote workers could be using devices not suitable to protect your data from cyber-attacks.
+It’s essential for cyber security and data protection because remote workers could be using devices unsuitable to protect your data from cyberattacks.

 It is advisable to rely on something other than legacy onsite backup systems.
 Cartridges and tapes can help you avoid losing your data due to a natural disaster, as you can keep that somewhere safe.
-A cloud backup is a minimum requirement because your data is always stored in a different location from your live data.
+You always store your data in a different location from your live data, with a cloud backup being a minimum requirement.

 Here are some reasons why backups are critical: